"A"

 Terminal Lug Definition

-TERMINAL LUG.
-A device attached to a conductor to permit connection to a terminal.
+A terminal may be attached to a wire by a number of methods including screw-on, press-on or crimp-on [which is shown below].
 Selection is based on two main criteria ; the wire size the barrel is designed to accept [AWG], and the tongue with will fit a particular stud size.
 The barrel may be insulated [Type 2] or non-insulated [Type 1].
 Normally both insulated or non-insulated should have the wire crimped on, but in some cases the non-insulated lugs may be soldered.

 There are a number of styles including three and four way.
 The eyelet may be Ring, Block Spade, Spring Spade, Flanged Spade, or Hook.
 Some terminal lugs also have two eyelets.